 You may contract a private room on a space-available basis by signing a private room contract at the Residential Life Office.
 Typically, private rooms are not assigned to freshmen for fall quarter.
 Private room rates are announced quarterly on the University’s fee sheet.
 If the contract is signed after the beginning of a quarter, the price is prorated.
 To revoke a private room, a roommate must be secured at the Residential Life Office.
 There is no refund of private room rent.
 Canceling a private room at registration does not cancel your contract.
 Private rooms for the fall are only available as space permits and at the discretion of the Residential Life Office.
 Private room availability for other quarters is issued when space is available.

 All room changes must be initiated in the Residential Life Office located on the first floor of Wyly Tower in the BARC.
 Each student who will be moving must be present to request permission to change.
 If all students moving cannot be present, one student must have written authorization for the change from the absent student(s) including the signatures, student numbers and a copy of the students’ IDs for all involved in the move.
 You must first go to the Residential Life Office to secure written permission before any change or transfer of belonging takes place.
 Moving without permission is a $50 fine.
-Also, failure to complete a room change within twenty-four hours can result in a $50 fine.
+Also, failure to complete a room change within time allotted can result in a $50 fine.

 Use the following procedure in making a room change: